uoft-lgcu/lgcu.ca/health.md

 The CUPE plan is linked to the GSU plan.
 So if you are eligible for the CUPE top-up plan, this top-up will be extended to all your family members who also have GSU insurance.
 All dependents added under your plan will have their own separate limits on funds (e.g. the amount of coverage for prescription drugs is per person not per family).
 The exception is the health care spending account, which is one amount shared between all members of the family; if you enrol at least one dependent on your plan, the amount of money in the HCSA is larger (but it doesn't increase again if you add more than one dependent).

 Any family members on your plan will have their own individual ID number.
-This number is the same as the UTG[student number] and UOT[employee number] IDs that you have as an individual, but instead of -00, your family members' numbers will end in -01, -02, etc. When submitting a claim, make sure the ID number reflects the family member who received the medical care.
+This number is the same as the UTG[student number] and UOT[employee number] IDs that you have as an individual, but instead of -00, your family members' numbers will end in -01, -02, etc. When submitting a claim, make sure the ID number reflects the family member who received the medical care.[^familyclaimfootnote]

 If you enrol family members on your health plan, you may be able to get a percentage of their premiums reimbursed through the [U of T Family Plan Assistance Fund](https://www.cupe3902.org/unit-1/benefits/ufpaf/ "CUPE's U of T Family Plan Assistance Fund: who's eligible and how to apply").
 Applications for this fund are usually open in February, check the website to see if you're eligible.

-If you have an alternative source of equivalent (or better) coverage from your partner or family that you prefer to use rather than this insurance system, you can [opt-out](https://utgsu.ca/health-and-dental/opting-out-opting-in/ "How to opt-in or opt-out of GSU health care") of the GSU plan.
-You will be opted out of the CUPE plan by extension (though you will still have access to the health care spending account, if you are eligible for it).
-Opting-out is done online, through the links on the [studentcare](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_ChangeofCoverage_OptOuts "Studentcare information on how to opt-out of the health plan") page.
-You must opt-out by the deadline, usually the end of September.

 You can also optionally authorize up to four people to contact Green Shield on your behalf to inquire or update about the details of the benefits plan (do so when signed in to the Green Shield online portal, under "My Profile").
 Individuals **do not** have to be enrolled on your plan as family members to be authorized this way.
 You will still have to authorize and/or sign submitted claims as the primary plan holder, however.

+[^familyclaimfootnote]: If you submit a paper claim, sections 1 and 2 get filled out with the primary plan holder's ID number (the one ending in -00), and in section 3 each line gets filled out with the ID number of whichever plan member received the medical care (-00, -01, -02, etc., depending).

 ## Health Services and Resources

 The U of T offers a variety of on-campus health services, including general family doctor-type services, [sexual and reproductive health support](https://studentlife.utoronto.ca/service/sexual-and-reproductive-health-counselling-and-education/ "U of T Health and Wellness sexual and reproductive health counselling and education"), [mental health care](https://studentlife.utoronto.ca/service/mental-health-care/ "U of T Health and Wellness mental health care"), [disability documentation](https://studentlife.utoronto.ca/service/disability-documentation/ "U of T Health and Wellness disability documentation"), [immunizations](https://studentlife.utoronto.ca/service/immunization-services/ "U of T Health and Wellness immunization services"), and many more.

-Note: U of T Health and Wellness typically offers flu shots, but will not be doing so for the 2020-21 year.
+**Note:** U of T Health and Wellness typically offers flu shots, but will not be doing so for the 2020-21 year.
 You can still get a free flu shot through [Toronto Public Health](https://www.toronto.ca/311/knowledgebase/kb/docs/articles/public-health/communicable-disease-control/vaccine-preventable-disease/flu-shot-clinics-seasonal-flu-when-and-where-to-get-your-flu-shot.html "City of Toronto: where and when to get your seasonal flu shot") as well as [other services](https://studentlife.utoronto.ca/service/flu-clinic-referrals/ "U of T Health and Wellness information on how and where to get a flu shot").

 ### University of Toronto Health Resources